A. How the Corinthians should consider Paul and the apostles.

 For who makes you differ from another?
 And what do you have that you did not receive?
 Now if you did indeed receive it, why do you boast as if you had not received it?

 a.
-The puffed up state of the Corinthian Christians meant there was a pride problem.
+For who makes you differ: The puffed up state of the Corinthian Christians meant there was a pride problem.
 Though the pride was evident in the cliques around the different apostles, the cliques weren’t the problem as much as pride was the problem.
 Paul addresses their proud hearts with three questions.

 c.
 And what do you have that you did not receive?
 Everything we have has come from God, so there is no reason for pride.